Chupafool/strato-aws-examples/terraform/rds-simple/README.md

 # RDS Simple Example
 This example creates an RDS instance using Terraform.
-It creates an instance,
-and assigns it a custom parameters group with modified parameters.

 > Note: This example provisions a MySQL 5.7 version.